themeteorchef/roll-your-own-authentication/roll-your-own-authentication.md

 Up a little bit into our code, we can see that we're making use of our Future's `.return()` method to pass it some data based on the outcome of our `HTTP` request.
 We test for two instances (three, technicaly): first, if the `HTTP` request throws an error (e.g. a bad URL, no response from the API, etc.) we want to grab that and return it.

 Next, if the request does go through and we get a _response_ from the server, we test to see whether the value of the `response.data.result` key is either `invalid` or `unknown`.
-These keys/values are specific to Kickbox and tell us whether the email we sent this is legitimate.
+These keys/values are specific to Kickbox and tell us whether the email we sent them is legitimate.
 Here, we test for a falsey value _first_ returning an error if the email is bad.
 If not, we simply return a boolean `true` value.

 <p class="block-header">/client/controllers/public/sign-in-with-email-modal.coffee</p>
 ```.lang-coffeescript